MartinLeNizon/FlightDelay/report.md

 ### Main Findings and Obersavtions
-This section presents the key findings from our analysis, focusing on how weather conditions impact flight delays across different airlines and time periods.
+This section presents three key findings from our analysis, focusing on how weather conditions impact flight delays across different airlines and time periods.

 #### 1. Average Delay for Bad Weather at Either Departure or Destination